DETAILED ACTION

 Paragraph 0014 of Hwang1 describes negatively acknowledging code block transmissions, and paragraph 0209 describes HARQ-ACK retransmission with a parity code block.

-The second set of CBs or CBGs is generated by network coding on least part of the first data
+Perform network coding on least [sic] part of the first data to generate the network-coded data

-The second set of CBs or CBGs is generated by network coding on least part of the first data
+Perform network coding on least [sic] part of the first data to generate the network-coded data

 Paragraph 0057 of Sun states that “if the MSj [master station 104 in Fig. 1A] fails to decode an uplink packet ‘x’”, then another station can respond by “network coding the HARQ retransmission of the uplink packet x” to the MS.

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the HARQ retransmission described in Hwang1 with the network coding described in Sun.
-Sun discusses network coding as an alternative to HARQ retransmission when an uplink transmission fails, so it would be obvious to combine it with HARQ retransmission in Hwang1’s method.
+Sun discusses simple fault tolerance techniques such as parity, so it would be obvious to incorporate more sophisticated error correction techniques like network coding into Sun’s method as further alternatives to HARQ retransmission when an uplink transmission fails.

 Claim 7 describes substantially the same subject matter as Claim 3 but from the perspective of the device that receives the encoded data.